Drake Carnahan, Founding Land Steward

 Kelsey Loar, Administrative Assistant

 Kelsey (she/her) brings her energy to Urban Village Designs with administrative support as well as assistance on the worksite.
-She has permaculture experience through AmeriCorps and WWOOF, and while much of her sustainable design learning has taken place in Southwest desert habitats, she is looking to expand her knowledge of urban applications.
+She has permaculture experience through AmeriCorps and WWOOF, and while much of her sustainable design learning has taken place in Southwest desert habitats, she is expanding her knowledge of urban applications.

-Kelsey graduated Reed College with a BA in Art History, and she is stoked to put her research skills toward forging new processes, connections, and growth for the company.
+Kelsey graduated Reed College with a BA in Art History, and she is stoked to be putting her research skills toward forging new processes, connections, and growth for the company.
 She is also a painter and wood burning artist who applies organic motifs and improvised line work across surfaces.

 Reach out to Kelsey about all things admin, accounting, invoicing, human resources and scheduling at email@example.com.